Mohammedanees06/HealthBot-IoT/README.md

- For any queries or structured code feel free to mail me at mohammedanees0606@gmail.com.
+ For any queries or for structured code feel free to mail me at mohammedanees0606@gmail.com.